Devonics-Inc/ros2_fr_gazebo/README.md

 ## Step 2) Commands to run your simulator

+To run the gazebo Sim, use <b>~/fr3_gazebo</b>$ ros2 launch fairino3_moveit2_config fr3_gazebo_sim.launch.py

-As of writing this docuemnt, the launch script to compile all of these commands has not been written.
-So, unfortunately, you'll have to create a few terminals and run the commands below IN ORDER (Don't forget to use 'source isntall/setup.bash' for each termianl)
+Below are the steps to run the process manually:

+Run the commands below IN ORDER (Don't forget to use 'source isntall/setup.bash' for each termianl)

 1)
     <b>~/fr3_gazebo</b>$ ros2 run fairino_hardware ros2_cmd_server